 Genre: Action, Adventure, Comedy

-Rating: PG (for some mild language and innuendo)
+Rating: PG (for action sequences and intense action)